Lloyd Cushenberry: Denver Broncos

 Cushenberry was selected by the Denver Broncos with the 83rd overall pick in the third round of the 2020 NFL Draft.
 Cushenberry was named the Broncos starting center going into his rookie season.
 He made his NFL debut on September 14, 2020 when he started in the season opener against the Tennessee Titans.
 Cushenberry finished his rookie season starting all 16 games and playing in every single offensive snap.
 He was named to the PFWA All-Rookie Team.

 Cushenberry continued to play starting center for most games through the 2021 and 2022 seasons.
 On November 8, 2022, Cushenberry was placed on injured reserve after suffering a groin strain.
 According to Cushenberry, Denver "kept him on IR after he had recovered from his groin injury," and the Broncos did not reactivate him for the rest of the year.
 He returned for the 2023 season, playing all games once again as starting center.

 Tennessee Titans

 On March 14, 2024, Cushenberry signed a four-year, $50 million contract with the Tennessee Titans.
 On November 6, Cushenberry was placed on injured reserve after suffering a season–ending Achilles tendon tear in Week 9.
 He had played 8 games as starting center and team captain for the 2024 season, having played every offensive snap before his injury, and logged one fumble recovery.

 On the first day of training camp, the Titans placed Cushenberry on Active/physically unable to perform list on July 24, 2025.
 He was activated on August 11.
+On February 25, 2026, Cushenberry was released by the Titans.

+Buffalo Bills

+On March 26, 2026, Cushenberry signed with the Buffalo Bills on a one-year contract.